 Some people get excited by the idea of having an assortment of watches–dive, pilot, dressy, you name it (see our comprehensive watch guide), while others like to keep it simple: a good quality, nice looking timepiece that you can wear for all occasions.
 The issue with picking just one favorite is that the options on the market are truly endless, and the search can feel long and dizzying.
 You’re in luck, because our team of watch enthusiasts was up for the task, and did the research so you don’t have to.
-Without further ado, we present the best of the best (in our humble opinion) under $1,000.
+Without further ado, we present the best everyday watches under $1,000.
 Happy shopping!

 *By clicking on the product links in this article, we may receive a commission fee at no cost to you.
 Thank you for your support.

 The Benrus Sea Lord Diver watch was one of the most popular Benrus watches back in the day, and deservedly so.
 Understated in its simplicity, the design highlights the classic features of a robust dive watch.
 The overall design makes this watch a versatile addition to a collection as it can easily be dressed up for more formal events, or down for more casual, sporty activities.
 In other words, it’s a great everyday go-to watch.
 The 39 mm case width makes it perfectly comfortable for all wrist sizes.
 The wide baton hour and minute hands pair well with the understated features of the watch, while the black dial and the faux patina for the hour markers counterbalances the ruggedness and brings a touch of elegance.
 The Benrus Sea Lord comes with the Soprod P024 Swiss automatic movement, providing a 38-hour power reserve.

 Read our Benrus brand review.